How Much Does a Website Cost?

 When you look at your website from this perspective, it becomes an investment rather than a cost.

 The key, therefore, is to make the right investment decision.

 What will that investment be?
-A new website for a small business will cost from around $1,500 upward, depending on the size of the website and the features you want.
+New website design for a small business will cost around $1,500 upward, depending on the size of the website and the features you want.